Confetti Specification

 triple-quoted = `"""` { <argument-char> | <space-char> | <newline-char> } `"""`

-Implementations may extend this specification, provided that any additions are clearly documented.
+Implementations may extend this specification, on the condition that any additions are thoroughly documented.

 Normative References#